emerald-dao/beginner-cadence-course/chapter6.0 (extra credit)/day1/README.md

 },
 ```

+> Make sure replace "ExampleNFT" with whatever your contract's name is

 This will allow your `flow.json` to know where your contracts live.
 Note that `NonFungibleToken` already exists on Flow Testnet, which is why it looks more complicated.

 ### Creating an Account